-refresh_token A raw Refresh Token string

-additional_params A dict of extra params to encode in the refresh call.
+- refresh_token (str) A Globus Refresh Token as a string - additional_params (dict, optional) A dict of extra params to encode in the refresh call.

 oauth2_validate_token (token, additional_params=None)

 Validate a token.
 It can be an Access Token or a Refresh token.